civicrm/release-management/doc/merger-intro.md

 thumb:

 * You can accept a PR in `master`... if it passes the general standards.
-* You can accept a PR in the current RC/beta branch... if it passes the general standards and fixes a recent regression.
+* You can accept a PR in the current RC/beta branch... if it passes the general standards *and* fixes a recent regression.
-* You can accept a PR in the current stable branch... if it passes the general standards, fixes a recent regression, and is backport.
+* You can accept a PR in the current stable branch... if it passes the general standards, fixes a recent regression, *and* is backport.

 The stages are discussed in more detail in the primary [README.md](../README.md).

 ## Communication media

-Three channels are generally important for anyone who merges:
+Two channels are generally important for anyone who merges:

 * `product-maintenance` (public) - Planning/coordination around criticals and regressions
-* `dev-post-release` (public) - Special escalation for new problems that are distinct to the most recent release
 * `mergers` (private) - Admin chatter

 ## History: Upgrades, customizations, 2.x - 5.x eras